Rouvy vs Zwift — Which Indoor Cycling App Is Worth Your Money?

 Group Rides Available Extensive — multiple daily

-Training Plans Yes, with structured workouts Yes — including plans from TrainerRoad-style structure
+Training Plans Yes, with structured workouts Yes — including TrainerRoad-style structured plans

 Device Compatibility ANT+, Bluetooth, most smart trainers ANT+, Bluetooth, most smart trainers